Low-Income Senior Citizens Assessment Freeze "Senior Freeze"

 Info Tab Content

-If your home was eligible for the Senior Freeze Exemption in tax years 2022, 2021, 2020, 2019, or 2018 and the exemption was not applied to your property tax bill, the Assessor’s Office can help you obtain a refund through what is called a Certificate of Error.
+If your home was eligible for the Homeowner Exemption for past tax years including 2023, 2022, 2021, 2020, or 2019, and the exemption was not applied to your property tax bill, the Assessor’s Office can help you obtain a refund through what is called a Certificate of Error.

 Info Tab Titlelllll